The Time Sammy Davis Jr. Impersonated Michael Jackson

 Sammy Davis Jr. was known for his impersonations—check out his rendition of “As Time Goes By” as 13 different people.
 So when he hit the stage with Jerry Lewis for a 1988 TV special, he decided to show the audience that his talents weren’t just limited to acts from his era.

-Michael returned the favor during a special on February 4, 1990, in which Hollywood’s biggest stars gathered to honor Davis, who was celebrating six decades in show business:
+Jackson returned the favor during a special on February 4, 1990, in which Hollywood’s biggest stars gathered to honor Davis, who was celebrating six decades in show business:

 Sadly, the anniversary show was the last time Davis would perform in public.
-Though throat cancer had mostly stolen his voice by this point, Sammy let his tap shoes do the talking.
+Though throat cancer had mostly stolen his voice by this point, Davis let his tap shoes do the talking.
 He died on May 16, 1990—just three months after the tribute aired.